 Understanding Psychological Safety

-On the other hand, there are still many locations that do not pay sufficient attention to mental health; they view it as a choice rather than a responsibility.
-It is precisely in this context that an EAP comes into play: it transforms sound ideas into activities that can be evaluated.
+On the other hand, there are still a great number of places that do not pay adequate attention to mental health due to the fact that they consider it to be a choice rather than a duty.
+It is precisely in this setting that an EAP comes into action; it is responsible for transforming concepts that are sound into activities that can be assessed.

 Why Psychological Safety Is Now a Compliance Issue